galen-f/monte-carlo-wordle/Readme.md

 ## How to run
-1. Clone the repo
+1. Clone the repo.
-2. Open the notebook in Jupyter or VSCode
+2. Open the notebook in Jupyter or VSCode.
-3. Run all cells
+3. Run all cells.

 **You'll see:**
-- The chance of solving in 6 or fewer guesses
+- The chance of solving in 6 or fewer guesses.
-- The average number of guesses
+- The average number of guesses.